ui5-community/bestofui5-website/README.md

 Each packages has metadata added what type it is and what tags are associated with it.
 Data is coming from GitHub and NPM.

+### Object View

+You can click on any package to get more information about it.
+Currently not only npm metadata is displayed, also the readme, historic npm downloads and all versions are displayed.

 ### Tags

 Here are all types and tags list that are used in the packages.
 If you click on a tag, you will see all the packages that have this tag.

+### Timeline

+The timeline shows the latest changes in the associated NPM packages

-### Object View
+### Contribution

-You can click on any package to get more information about it.
-Currently not only npm metadata is displayed, also the readme, historic npm downloads and all versions are displayed.
+This list shows the top contributors to the GitHub packages.

 # Technical